-The majority of the department's clients (80%) have moderate to high needs for therapeutic services and a moderate to high risk of re-offense.
+The majority of the department's clients (82%) have moderate to high needs for therapeutic services and a moderate to high risk of re-offense.
 SFADP supports the success of clients with complex needs using evidence-based community supervision services and high-quality, trauma-informed, culturally competent, reentry services that address criminogenic needs and critical destabilizers such as substance use, homelessness, unemployment, and mental health issues.
 The department's advanced supervision services, enhanced service delivery model, and its 20+ additional community-based partnerships combine to support the courts, clients, and the community by providing a unique blend of justice, support, and treatment that is equitable for all.

-15 Lacoe, J. (2021).
+&lt;sup>14 Lacoe, J. (2021).
 High Utilizers of Multiple SF Systems.
 California Policy Lab, UC Berkeley.
+Available: https://sfdistrictattorney.org/wp-content/uploads/2021/08/Agenda\Final-Packet\SJC-Subcommittee-\08-17-21.pdf

-Available: https://sfdistrictattorney.org/wp-content/uploads/2021/08/Agenda_FInal-Packet_SJC-Subcommittee-08-17-21.pdf 16 Content provided by the SF Adult Probation Department
+&lt;sup>15 Content provided by the SF Adult Probation Department